436934

 you’re not all in for supporting our other initiatives or other give and take as far as what the brand can be bringing to the market.

-So I think we try to be objective when doing these projects so it’s not overkilling them, but at the same time, we only have the ability to do them because of the relationships we have with the companies, whether it’s supporting their products, or advice, or just being objective about the products that they’re bringing to the market and helping them to this them better.
+So I think we try to be objective when doing these projects so it’s not overkilling them, but at the same time, we only have the ability to do them because of the relationships we have with the companies, whether it’s supporting their products, or advice, or just being objective about the products that they’re bringing to the market and helping them to make them better.

 SN: How rewarding is it to see a line of customers wrapped around the corner on the day of one of your collab releases, knowing that they’re there to buy a product that the store created?